 4. Research companies and roles

 Keep track of the jobs that stand out to you most and track them in a spreadsheet to better organize the job search process.
 Make it a habit to search for new jobs several times throughout the week.
-There are some job sites you can subscribe to that send you new listings related to the role you're searching for.
+Some job sites allow you to subscribe to messages featuring new listings related to your desired role.

 5. Build or update your resume

 After writing down all of your favorite companies, make a resume with specific information for each role.
 You can start by building a general resume with your summary, work experience, job duties, education, skills and certifications listed.
 If your previous resume already has relevant skills and experience listed, add your most recent role and skills you've gained since you last updated it.